engelsystem/engelsystem/README.md

 The `bin/deploy.sh` script can be used to deploy the engelsystem.
 It uses rsync to deploy the application to a server over ssh.

 For usage see `./bin/deploy.sh -h`

+##### bin/migrate
+The `bin/migrate` script can be used to import and update the database of the engelsystem.

+For more information on how to use it call `bin/migrate help`

 ### Codestyle
 Please ensure that your pull requests follow [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-4](http://www.php-fig.org/psr/psr-4/).